Building for Linux¶

 We support a “one-button” bash script which attempts to make this minefield more navigable for users of common distros.
 It identifies your distro and installs the external packages which you will need, using whatever combination of package servers and build-from-source is required for your specific distro version.
 This is a non-trivial task, but by that token is also something which we don’t want anybody to have to replicate themselves.

-We use the same script within our Appveyor and TravisCI automated builds and automated runs, so it is continuously tested, which is especially important on macOS, where Homebrew is a constantly moving target.
+We use the same script for automated builds and continuous integration, so it is continuously tested, which is especially important on MacOS, where Homebrew is a constantly moving target.

 If you try it, and it doesn’t work for you, please report the problem with details of your distro, your version number and any other important details and we can work together to get it working for your use-case.